 - Failing to follow your doctor's treatment orders is another mistake often made by injured workers.
 If you miss appointments, terminate treatment early, fail to take the prescribed medications/therapy or fail to restrict your activities as recommended by your doctor, it could be devastating to your case.
 You should fully cooperate with your doctor and follow his instructions.
 This includes being completley honest with the doctor regarding your medical history, use of alcohol/tobacco/drugs, pain, symptoms and every other factor which your doctor thinks is relevant to your medical evaluation and treatment.

 Were You Injured On The Job?

 If you or a loved one have been injured on-the-job or if you have lost a loved one due to an on-the-job accident, you or they may be entitled to financial compensation and other benefits from the employer as well as any 3rd party companies or persons at fault in causing the accident.
-Call Lattof & Lattof today for a free consultation regarding your potential rights.
+To speak with a personal injury lawyer, call Lattof & Lattof today for a free consultation regarding your potential rights.
 Remember that claims of this type usually have a certain time limitation within which you may take action, so it is important that you make the call as soon as you can so as to preserve your rights.